-The following list includes some of the important topics covered in this chapter:

-- How the OSI networking model is organized into seven layers: Physical, Data-Link, Network, Transport, Session, Presentation, and Application. - What each level of the OSI stack does.
-The Physical layer is responsible for sending bits from one computer to another.
-The Data-Link layer provides for the flow of data over a single physical link from one device to another.
-The Network layer moves packets between devices that are more than one link away from each other.
-The Transport layer ensures that data is delivered error free, in sequence, and with no losses or duplications.
-The Session layer allows applications on separate computers to share a connection called a session.
-The Presentation layer translates data between the formats the network requires and the formats the computer expects.
-Finally, the Application layer is the topmost layer of the OSI model, and it provides services that directly support user applications, such as database access, e-mail, and file transfers. - Windows Server 2003 includes support for AppleTalk, NWLink, and TCP/IP.
+Some of the important topics covered in this chapter included how the OSI networking model is organized into seven layers including Physical, Data-Link, Network, Transport, Session, Presentation, and Application and a description of each level of the OSI stack.
+You also learned that Windows Server 2003 includes support for AppleTalk, NWLink, and TCP/IP.
 TCP/IP is the primary protocol in use today, and Microsoft encourages you to use TCP/IP exclusively, if possible.

-The 32-bit IP address is a structured or hierarchical address that is used to uniquely identify every machine on a network.
+Finally, you also learned that the 32-bit IP address is a structured and hierarchical address that is used to uniquely identify every machine on a network.
 You learned how to determine available IP addresses and implement subnetting.